 Over the past several years, the global retail landscape has continued to evolve in line with changing customer demands.
 Around the world, online shopping is fast becoming a popular addition to the traditional in-store experience.
-Walmart's growing eCommerce business - made up of 11 e-commerce websites - sells an ever-increasing assortment of products, reaching more customers every day.
+Walmart's growing e-commerce business - made up of 11 e-commerce websites - sells an ever-increasing assortment of products, reaching more customers every day.
 This unprecedented growth makes for an exciting time for our business, but also presents its own compliance challenges.
 We've responded with the development of a world-class compliance program focused on 14 key areas, listed on the right.
-Throughout this report, we have provided examples of what we implemented in these areas; here we highlight five of them. nvironment food safety health and safety health and wellness labor and employme onsumer protection data privacy environment food safety health and safety health anti-money laundering antitrust consumer protection data privacy environment for sourcing trade anti-corruption anti-money laundering antitrust consumer protection nits product safety responsible sourcing trade anti-corruption anti-money laundering and employment license and permits product safety responsible sourcing trade anti-
+Throughout this report, we have provided examples of what we implemented in these areas; here we highlight five of them.

+onsumer protection data privacy environment food safety health and safety healt anti-money laundering antitrust consumer protection data privacy environment food safety healt consumer protection data privacy environment food safety trade anti-corruption anti-money laundering trade anti-corruption anti-money laundering product safety responsible sourcing trade anti-

-Anti-corruption Anti-money laundering Antitrust Consumer protection Data privacy Environment Food safety Health and safety Health and wellness Labor and employment License and permits Product safety Responsible sourcing Trade
+Anti-corruption Anti-money laundering

+Antitrust Consumer protection Data privacy

+Environment Food safety Health and safety

+Health and wellness Labor and employment

+License and permits Product safety

+Responsible sourcing Trade